What Comes After AI Efficiency Gains

-Part 7 of 9 · AI for Humans
+Part 1 of 4 · AI for Humans: From Tools to Judgment

-Because the question has changed.
-It used to be “how do we use AI?” and now, increasingly, it’s “what should we actually be building with it?”
-That’s a fundamentally different conversation, and it’s the one this series is designed to open up.
+But if you have, you’re probably asking a different question now.
+Not “how do we use AI?” but “what should we actually be building with it?”
+That’s a different conversation entirely, and it’s the one this series is designed to open up.

-Most businesses we speak with are either using AI to accelerate what they already do or requesting this.
-Faster proposals, quicker research, more efficient reporting.
-And that makes sense as a starting point, there are real gains to be had.
+If you’re using AI to accelerate what you already do (faster proposals, quicker research, more efficient reporting) that makes sense as a starting point.
+There are real gains to be had.
 But there’s a ceiling to it.

 The businesses that pull ahead will be the ones using AI to do different things.
 Not just the same things cheaper.